Fitness Volt

 5. Narrow stance hack squats

 The hack squat machine provides a very targeted workout for your quads.
-With plenty of back support, you are free to focus on pushing your quads to their limit in relative safety.
+With plenty of back support, you can focus on pushing your quads to their limit.
 Using a narrow stance increases vastus lateralis activation.
-However, all four quads will be working hard during this exercise.
+However, all four quad muscles will be working hard during this exercise.

 How to do it: